Call 01423 799 960

 The HiBack Bedside Chair is designed specifically for post-surgery recovery, including the following features:

-Another seating option for patients that need to be able to move around the home environment but keep safe from falling is the VELA activity chair.
+Another seating option for patients that need to be able to move around the home environment but keep safe from falling is the VELA Activity Chair.

 VELA Activity chair

-If you are facing a hip replacement or notice pain or stiffness around the hip joint, it’s important to consult a medical professional and get this assistance you need to protect your health and prepare in the best way possible if surgery is required.
+If you are facing a hip replacement or notice pain or stiffness around the hip joint, it’s important to consult a medical professional and get the assistance you need to protect your health and prepare in the best way possible if surgery is required.

 Why not reach out to one of our seating experts for more advice?
 We are used to working with Occupational Therapists and Physios, specifying seating as part of care plans for people needing surgery.